 Free to use, with premium features in development.

-Charisme approaches social anxiety from a clinical angle: cognitive behavioral therapy, mindfulness-based stress reduction, and interpersonal therapy techniques delivered through a 24/7 AI chatbot.
-Topics include small talk, emotional regulation, setting boundaries, empathy, and communication skills.
-The iOS rating is 4.80 across a small number of reviews.
-The Android rating is 3.89 across 160 reviews.
+Charisme rebranded to fredie: Social Skills Coach in April 2026.
+Same studio (MWM), new positioning.
+The old name leaned on pathology, Social Anxiety Coach.
+The new one leans on capacity, Social Skills Coach.
+The product underneath still runs cognitive behavioral therapy, mindfulness-based stress reduction, and interpersonal therapy techniques through a 24/7 AI chatbot.
+Topics include small talk, emotional regulation, setting boundaries, and communication skills.
+The iOS rating from the Charisme era carried over at 4.80 across a small review base.
+Google Play still shows the older 3.89 average across 160 ratings.

 HABITWORKS (WAITLIST ONLY)